BlueAndyN/LoveatFirstFlight/README.md

 When I select a state.
 Then a modal will pop-up asking if the selected state you have been to or want to go to.
 When I select been to.
-Then the state's color will change and asked if I would  like to create a small blog about the state.
+Then the state's color will change to the corresponding answer.
 When I select want to go to.
-Then the state's color will change.
+Then the state's color will also change to the corresponding answer.

 ```